 Turkey vulture (Cathartes aura)

 There are two turkey vultures at the Seneca Park Zoo.
+Both arrived at the Zoo in 2011.
 The turkey vulture's body feathers are mostly brownish-black, but the flight feathers on the wings appear to be silver-gray beneath, contrasting with the darker wing linings.The adult's head is small in proportion to its body and is red in color with few to no feathers.
 It also has a relatively short, hooked, ivory-colored beak.

 Status in the wild